 A very difficult question to handle is where to find what you need.
 All companies have lots of different system solutions.
 A new DAM system is another one to keep track of and could be lost in the wind.

 Therefore, the DAM project should aim to establish a place for all the DAM assets of the business, that is easy to remember.
-The most important way to achieve this is by making the portal really useful and inspiring to navigate.
-But also, just by naming the portal smartly, could have a huge impact on remembering where to go.
+The most important way to achieve this is by making the brand portal – a brand hub for everyone – really useful and inspiring to navigate.
+But also, just by naming the brand portal smartly, could have a huge impact on remembering where to go.

 What are the possibilities to create a solution exactly the way you want it?